Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 The main directions of evolution: biological progress and biological regression;

-The theory of academician A.I.
+The theory of Academician A.I.
 Oparin about the origin of life on Earth.

-The driving forces of anthropogenesis;
+Driving forces of anthropogenesis;

-Human properties as a biological species;
+Properties of man as a biological species;

-Human races and their characteristics.
+Races of man and their characteristics.

-Macronutrients, microelements, their contribution to the formation of inorganic and organic molecules of living matter;
+Macroelements, microelements, their contribution to the formation of inorganic and organic molecules of living matter;

 Chemical properties and biological role of water;

-Levels of the structural organization of protein molecules;
+Levels of structural organization of protein molecules;

 Principles of structural organization and function of carbohydrates;